-Although bitcoin has been in the news quite a bit recently, it’s clearly not the only game in town.
+Although slumping Bitcoin has been in the news quite a bit recently, it’s clearly not the only game in town.
 In fact, for many people “bitcoin” and “cryptocurrency” have come to mean one and the same thing, but cryptocurrency markets are awash in alternatives.
-However, it can be quite difficult to navigate your way through these crowded waters, much less decide on the best ones to invest in, which is why we’ve put together a list of the best cryptocurrencies to consider this year, from established names to emerging players, that are worth your attention.
+However, it can be difficult navigating your way through these crowded waters, much less deciding on the best ones to invest in, which is why we’ve put together a list of the best cryptocurrencies to consider for January 2022 and beyond.

 Apple, Google, Tesla, Samsung, Facebook, PayPal, Deutsche Bank—these are just some of the big-name players that have made cryptocurrencies part of their long-term strategic plans recently.
 As we outlined in our previous post “The Future of Cryptocurrency,” cryptocurrency has transformed from being a niche digital asset to something that is experiencing widespread adoption for a variety of reasons across various segments of society.

 No longer the exclusive domain of fintech disruptors and day traders, cryptocurrencies and the technology used to trade them, such as Trality’s state-of-the-art crypto trading tools, have gone mainstream.
 And with mainstream traders and institutions increasingly eyeing digital assets, there can be little doubt that cryptocurrencies have proven themselves to be both popular and successful.

 So what are some of their benefits and why should you invest in them?
 Let’s start with a bit of hype.
 If you invested $1,000 in bitcoin in 2010, it would be worth roughly $287.5 million today.
 While we are not saying that crypto trading is or should be viewed as a get-rich scheme, we mention this statistic simply to illustrate the extraordinary opportunities that a cryptocurrency such as bitcoin presents for traders.